International Journal of Mathematical, Engineering and Management

 - The author(s) must disclose all sources of funding for the research reported in the paper.

-- Corresponding author should provide a list of suggested reviewers (total six, four must be from abroad).
+- The corresponding author should provide a list of suggested reviewers (total eight, five must be from abroad).
 The corresponding author must provide the correct details for suitable reviewers with the appropriate experience to review, ensuring that the suggested reviewers do not have a conflict of interest.

 Authors and Authors Responsibilities